『茶の本』で有名な岡倉天心の業績と影響を英語で説明・紹介するための基本情報と、英会話に役立つ表現をシンプルでわかりやすい英語で紹介します。

 A: And the really striking thing, he wrote it in English in 1906.
 Why English?

-A: Yes.
+B: Yes.
 Ernest Fenollosa, an American art historian, actually Okakura’s mentor figure in some ways.
-They worked very closely together on promoting Japanese art.
+They worked very closely together

 B: Promoting it, yes, but also crucially preserving it, protecting Japan’s cultural heritage.